Proofreading Tips: What to Do with Dangling and Misplaced Modifiers

 Robert passed a biscuit to the dog while he was driving.

 The modifying phrase while he was driving should apply to Robert, but its placement here makes it seem as if the dog is at the wheel!
-The easiest way to fix a misplaced modifier is by restructuring the sentence so that the modifer is closer to the term being modified.
+The easiest way to fix a misplaced modifier is by restructuring the sentence so that the modifier is closer to the term being modified.
 With the example above, we could move the modifying phrase to the start of the sentence:

 While he was driving, Robert passed a biscuit to the dog.